JavaScript Client SDK (Web)

 Updating Users

 At some point, you will probably need to change the StatsigUser being used by the Statsig client.
-To do this you can call updateUserSync or updateUserAsync.
+To do this you need to call await updateUserAsync

-In advanced use cases, you may want to Prefetch or Bootstrap (Provide) values for the updating of a user.
-See Using EvaluationsDataAdapter to learn how this can be achieved.
+In advanced use cases, you may want to Prefetch or Bootstrap (provide) values for a different set of user properties.
+See Using EvaluationsDataAdapter to learn more.

 Prefetching Users